Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

-Recent works along this line study the estimation of these causal quantities from \emph{observational} data \citep{tchetgen2012causal,perez2014assessing,liu2016inverse,barkley2020causal,park2020efficient}.
-Both these works and our work account for nonrandom treatment assignments in observational data under partial interference.
-However, our work is different in the following five aspects.
-First, our estimands are defined under the conditional exchangeability framework, which is more general than the framework using $\alpha$-allocation strategy to define estimands.
-In fact, such estimands are special cases of the general aggregate estimands discussed in Section \ref{subsec:estimand}.
-Moreover, we also consider granular estimands defined for distinct subpopulations to explicitly account for both heterogeneous interference and treatment effects.
-Second, our estimation strategies are different. \cite{tchetgen2012causal,perez2014assessing,liu2016inverse,barkley2020causal} propose generalized IPW estimators. \cite{liu2019doubly,park2020efficient} propose generalized AIPW estimators but use different estimation strategies for propensity and outcome models.
-Third, we provide semiparametric efficiency lower bound type results, which were only provided in \cite{park2020efficient} among prior works.
-Compared to the bounds in \cite{park2020efficient}, our bounds are for a different class of estimators, and our bounds explicitly quantify how different sources of heterogeneity affect the estimation efficiency.
-Fourth, this explicit quantification subsequently allowed us to provide a systematic analysis of the bias-variance tradeoff between robustness to heterogeneous interference and estimation efficiency, which is absent in all previous works.
-Lastly, compared to prior works, we additionally provide feasible variance estimators, and demonstrate their superior performance in inference and hypothesis testing in finite samples.
+\paragraph{Related Works} This paper contributes to the growing literature on treatment effect estimation under partial interference.
+Partial interference in randomized experiments has been studied by \cite{halloran1995causal, sobel2006randomized, hudgens2008toward, liu2014large, vazquez2017identification, basse2018, jagadeesan2020designs, liu2023inference}, often in the context of two-stage randomization.
+Other recent works have also studied the estimation and inference of causal quantities from \emph{observational} data \citep{tchetgen2012causal,perez2014assessing,liu2016inverse,barkley2020causal,park2020efficient,forastiere2020identification}.
+Both these works and our work account for endogenous treatment assignments in observational data under partial interference.
+Our work is distinct in the following aspects.
+First, in many previous works, the causal quantities of interest are typically an average treatment effect over the whole population when each neighbor is \emph{hypothetically} and \emph{independently} treated with probability $\alpha$, i.e., $\alpha$-allocation strategy.
+In contrast, our estimands are defined under the exposure mapping derived from the conditional exchangeability framework, and also include more granular estimands defined for distinct subpopulations to explicitly account for both heterogeneous interference and treatment effects.
+As a result, our work could help address more general empirical questions involving a wider class of causal quantities.
+Second, our generalized AIPW estimators are different from those proposed in \citet{tchetgen2012causal,perez2014assessing,liu2016inverse,barkley2020causal}, which are generalized IPW estimators, and those in \citet{liu2019doubly} and \citet{park2020efficient} which are generalized AIPW estimators using different estimation strategies for the propensity and outcome models.
+Third, we provide the first semiparametric efficiency lower bound type results for estimands based on exposure mappings.
+Compared to the efficiency bounds based on the $\alpha$-allocation strategy in \cite{park2020efficient}, our bounds apply to a different class of estimands and explicitly quantify how various sources of heterogeneity affect estimation efficiency.
+Lastly, we also propose a data-driven approach to detect heterogeneous interference based on hypothesis testing using a matching-based variance estimator, which was not done in prior works.
+Our work is closely related to \cite{forastiere2020identification}, particularly with respect to the idea of defining estimands and constructing estimators through the use of a specific exposure mapping.
+While their work considers more general interference, our paper provides a specific interference structure under conditional exchangeability that is relevant and interpretable in many empirical settings.
+More importantly, our work complements this line of literature (e.g., \cite{forastiere2020identification, tortu2020modelling}) by offering efficient estimators and asymptotically valid inference methods that allow the practitioner to determine the appropriate interference structure.